oezg/game-of-life-go/README.md

 # Game of Life

-Project using slices, loops, string formatting, standard IO, and get confident working with random values in Golang.
+Project using slices, loops, string formatting, standard IO and random values in Golang.

 ## A small inhabited universe.